Laser Eye Surgery Specialists

 At OCC, we offer the enhanced version of LASIK called CustomLASIK.
 This procedure focuses on both quantity and quality of vision, meaning that it not only improves what you can see but how well you can see it.
 In addition, CustomLASIK corrects higher order aberrations, unique imperfections in each eye, thereby resulting in better postoperative vision, including night vision.

-Your LASIK consultation with one of our eye doctors will help determine the probable outcome of your vision correction procedure.
+Your LASIK consultation with one of our ophthalmologists will help determine the probable outcome of your vision correction procedure.
 Because our doctors have successfully performed tens of thousands of LASIK procedures, we are able to gain a deeper understanding from past results, which are shared among the eye surgeons in our network, to continuously improve our techniques and technologies, thereby ensuring optimal vision correction outcomes.

 Am I a good candidate for LASIK?